The burden of command...

 Vice Admiral Hieronymus Michael Stanforth

-- Sahara-class Prowler
+- Sahara-class Heavy Prowler

 - The Sahara-class has become a prowler frigate in service of Stanforth, acting as a “heavy hitter” in prowler fleets.
+It can also lay out nuclear minefields for approaching enemy fleets, and helps guide battles into favorable engagements.

 - Razor-class Prowler

-- Point-Blank-class Stealth Cruiser
+- Point Blank-class Stealth Cruiser

 - Thanatos-class Battleship

-Fleet Admiral Terrence Hood
+Fleet Admiral Lord Terrence Hood

 Style: The bulwark of the UNSC leaders, Hood is armed to the teeth with the latest in defensive technology.
 While not shying away from offensive play, Hood definitely specializes in keeping his own worlds safe and secure - with easily deployed logistics and improved defensive structures.